 The first step in any retirement income plan is to estimate how much income you’ll need to meet your desired lifestyle.
 The conventional guidance is to plan on needing anywhere from 70% to 100% of your pre-retirement income each year during retirement; however, your amount will depend on your unique circumstances.
 While some expenses may fall in retirement, others may rise.
 So before even thinking about how to tap your plan assets, you should have a concrete idea of how much you’ll need to (1) cover your basic needs and (2) live comfortably, according to your lifestyle.

 First, estimate your non-negotiable fixed needs — such as housing, food and medical care.
 This will help you project how much you’ll need just to make ends meet.
 Then, focus on your variable wants — including travel, leisure and entertainment.
 This is the area that you’ll have the easiest time adjusting, if necessary, as you refine your income plan.

 Step 2: Assess your sources of predictable income

 Next, you’ll want to determine how much to expect from sources of predictable income, such as Social Security and traditional pension plans.
 These could be considered the foundation of your retirement income.

 A key decision regarding Social Security is when to claim benefits.
-Although you can begin receiving benefits as early as age 62, the longer you wait to begin (up to age 70), the more you’ll receive each month.
+Although you can begin receiving benefits as early as age 62, the longer you wait to begin (up to a certain age), the more you’ll receive each month.

 The Social Security Administration (SSA) calculates your retirement benefit using a formula that takes into account your 35 highest earning years, so if you had some years of no or low earnings, your benefit amount may be lower than if you had worked steadily.